 Please submit a bug report on Mantis (https://crawl.develz.org/mantis), and give as much information as you can:

 - What were you doing at the time?

 - What did you expect to happen, what happened instead, etc.

 - Most importantly, what version are you playing?

 (If you’re not sure, you can check in-game with ?v.)

 - Console or tiles?

 For crashes or monsters/items/levels behaving oddly, we probably need a save file.
-If you’re playing online, please create a copy of your save file for the developers to access before you continue playing.
-On CDO, you can do this from the main menu; on CAO you need to use the !copysave IRC command: !copysave username reason.
+If you’re playing online console, you can create a copy of your save file for the developers to access by selecting the version you are playing and then pressing A for Advanced options.
 Don’t forget to include the server and your username in your bug report!

 Sometimes a screenshot can be helpful.
 If there are error messages, please write them down.
 Short of a save file, a guide on how to reproduce the crash (or bug) can be useful; you can use wizard mode for this.

 Thanks in advance!